SeisComP/seiscomp/doc/base/tutorials/upgrading.rst

         queues.production.plugins = dbstore

-   * Add message groups to the list of :confval:`default groups <defaultGroups>`, e.g.
+   * Add non-default message groups to the list of default groups in :confval:`defaultGroups` or to the queues, e.g.

      .. code-block:: sh

         queues.production.groups = L1PICK, L1LOCATION

-     These groups will be available for all other connected modules in addition to the :confval:`default groups <defaultGroups>`.
+     These groups will be available for all other connected modules in this queue in addition to the default groups.

    * Add the interface name, currently only *dbstore* is supported.
 Example for a queue names *production*